 11. What kind of accessibility does the park provide?

-The park has Mobi Mats that create an accessible path through the sand, starting at the park store and go onto the beach.
+During peak summer, the park has Mobi Mats that create an accessible path through the sand, starting at the park store and go onto the beach.
 These mats help make the beach more accessible to anyone using assistive devices like wheelchairs, walkers, and canes.

 12. Can I bring a barbecue?

 Yes!
 Barbecues are permitted, but please note that they must be self contained and the park does not have facilities to dispose of charcoal.
-Propane BBQs are recommended, otherwise please be prepared to take the used charcoal home with you.
+Propane BBQs are recommended, otherwise please be prepared to take the used charcoal home with you

 13. Can I bring my dog?